lodenrogue/musik/README.md

 ### Install mpv

-mpv is required to play the music
+mpv is required to play the audio

 On Mac is can be installed with